Upcoming Events

 All Day on Saturday, October 18, 2025 at Montgomery College

-The 29th annual F. Scott Fitzgerald Literary Festival includes panels, workshops, a reading by special honoree Percival Everett, and a keynote address.
-Kim will present a generative writing workshop, “Writing Short,” looking closely at flash fiction and prose poems, and discussing the charm and challenge of brevity.
+The 29th annual F. Scott Fitzgerald Literary Festival includes panels, workshops, a reading by special honoree Percival Everett, and a keynote address with Maureen Corrigan.
+At 10:15, Kim will present a generative writing workshop, “Writing Short,” looking closely at flash fiction and prose poems, and discussing the charm and challenge of brevity.
 How do these “short shorts” stop time, center on a single incident or character, and infer a rich backstory?
 How do we imply deep emotion as we distill the essentials of a story into a single paragraph?
 We will read some examples, talk about strategy, and then do some short writing of our own.
 See website for full information and registration.

 Booking Kim for Your Event

-Kim is available for presentations, readings, and literary walking tours.
+Kim is available to hire for presentations, readings, and walking tours.
+She recently read nature poems and led a discussion at the Bernice Fonteneau Senior Wellness Center; and led a “Harlem Renaissance in DC” walking tour of U Street for students from George Washington University.
 If you’d like to book her for your school, book club, alumni association, non-profit organization or other group, please drop her a note (see contact page on this web site).